Faster-than-Nyquist Signaling in the Finite Time-Bandwidth Product Regime: Discrete-time FTN Channel Model

-where the folded-spectrum is defined by $\hat{p}_\text{folded}(f) \triangleq \sum_{k=-\infty}^{\infty} \left\vert \hat{p}\left(f-\frac{k}{\tau T}\right) \right\vert ^2$.
-Closed-form expressions for the folded-spectrum are available for many pulses of interest \cite{kim2016properties}.
-While \eqref{eq:lambda_n_approx} yields an excellent approximation in many cases, its accuracy is not guaranteed when TBP is low, which is the focus of this work.
-For this reason, all results presented in this work are based on the direct numerical computation of the eigenvalues.
+Fig. \ref{fig:channelSNR_normindicies} plots the normalized SNRs of the $N$-parallel channels (i.e., $\sigma_n^{-2}/\rho = \tfrac{\Omega}{N}\lambda_n$) for varying OOB levels and TBPs.
+These are plotted over normalized channel indices $\frac{n}{\Omega}$ for $n=0,1,\cdots,N-1$.
+The eigenvalues $\{\lambda_n\}$ are computed numerically, while the folded-spectrum \eqref{eq:lambda_n_approx} is used for $\Omega\to\infty$.
+We observe that as TBP increases the normalized SNRs converge towards the asymptote \eqref{eq:lambda_n_approx}, but the convergence is slow for more stringent OOB levels (e.g., $\epsilon_W=10^{-4}$).
+These imply that while \eqref{eq:lambda_n_approx} yields an excellent approximation in many cases, its accuracy is not guaranteed when TBP is low, which is the focus of this work.
+Deriving exact analytical eigenvalues of $H$ in the finite TBP regime is a challenging mathematical problem.
+For these reasons, all results presented in this work are based on the direct numerical computation of the eigenvalues.